-The SFIS/UNM Health Careers Program was started with a grant from the University of New Mexico Health Sciences Center (UNMHSC) and the BA/MD Combined Degree Program in 2008.
-The purpose of the SFIS/UNM Health Careers Program is to engage SFIS students, grades 7-12, in community based, action-oriented, contextual education experiences that encourage students to enter into the health professions that will ultimately improve the health and well-being of their communities.
-The goal is to graduate students from SFIS who are both interested in and capable of pursuing careers in heath science fields at the post-secondary level.
-Both the University of New Mexico Health Sciences Center (UNMHSC) and SFIS fund this program.
+The SFIS/UNM Health Careers Program began with a grant from the University of New Mexico Health Sciences Center (UNMHSC) and the BA/MD Combined Degree Program in 2008.
+The purpose of the SFIS/UNM Health Careers Program is to engage SFIS students, grades 9-12, in community based, action-oriented, contextual education experiences that encourage students to enter into the health professions that will ultimately improve the health and well-being of their communities.
+The goal is to graduate students from SFIS who are both interested in and capable of pursuing careers in health science fields at the post-secondary level.

 - Introduction to Health Careers: This class is designed to engage students in community-based, action-oriented, contextual education experiences that develop their academic skills, especially in science and math, which they ultimately will use to improve the health and well-being of their communities.
 (Dual Credit SFCC Course #HLCR 111)

 - Medical Law and Ethics: This course will explore the major ethical issues confronting the practices of medicine and biomedical science.
 We will become familiar with legal and institutional positions, consider and debate opposing arguments on the various topics, and examine relevant case studies.
 The general ethical and legal principles and responsibilities involved in the medical field are presented.
 Legal responsibilities, professional liability, licensing, contracts, confidentiality, HIPAA, risk management, and other applications of law in medicine are included.

 - Medical Terminology : A study of the terminology used in the medical discipline, anatomy, physiology, pathology, surgery and pharmacology.
 (Dual Credit SFCC Course #HLCR 113)